labombatomba/deep_reinforcement_learning_tennis/README.md

 # Project 3: Colaboration and Competition
 ### Introduction

-The content in this repository was created in order to accomplish the third  project assignment of Udacity's [Deep Reinforcement Learning Nanodegree](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893) and is utilizes Unity's  [Tennis](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#tennis) environment.
+The content in this repository was created in order to accomplish the third  project assignment of Udacity's [Deep Reinforcement Learning Nanodegree](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893) and utilizes Unity's  [Tennis](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#tennis) environment.

 #### Objective
 The task is to control two rackets to bounce a ball over a net.